Three young people walking Elfsborgsmarschen

 Make your workout more enjoyable, whether you’re doing rucking, power walking, hiking, or long walks.
 Walk alone, with your dog, or with a group of good friends.

-Train and test your abilities before heading to the world’s largest multi-day walking event, with over 45,000 participants.
+Train and test your abilities before heading to the world’s largest multi-day marching event, with over 45,000 participants.

 Soldier Test

-If you are active in the Armed Forces, the Home Guard, or any voluntary defense organization, you have the opportunity to take the soldier test.
+If you are active in the Armed Forces, the Home Guard, or any voluntary defence organisation, you have the opportunity to take the soldier test.

 Elfsborgsmarschen